ndarr/poem-oairwise-preference-dataset/README.md

 The created datasets can then be used for annotation in AMT.

+## Dataset Extension
+Dataset can be further enrichen with more comparison with the existing pairs by following the code in *extend.ipynb*

 ## Annotation results review
-As the
+To review annotation results from AMT follow the code in *metrics.ipynb*

-# Consilidation of single annotations
+## Consilidation of single annotations
 As the questions for annotations have been split up a consilidated dataset can be created by using the code in *consilidate.ipynb*